ChengyueGongR/advsoft/README.md

 Using Adversarial Training and PartialShuffle, run the following comands and you can get approximately `53.85` / `52.10` (validation / testing).

-## AWD-LSTM-LM + Adv

-Open the folder `awd-lstm-lm` and you can use the awd-lstm-lm, which can achieve good performance and cost less time.

-### PTB with AWD-LSTM

-Run the following command:
-+ `nohup python3 -u main.py --nonmono 5 --batch_size 20 --data data/penn --dropouti 0.3 --dropouth 0.25 --dropout 0.40 --alpha 2 --beta 1 --seed 141 --epoch 4000 --save ptb.pt --switch 200 >> ptb.log 2>&1 &`
-+ `source search_dy_hyper.sh` to search the hyper-parameter for dynamic evaluation (lambda, epsilon, learning rate) on validation set, and then apply it on test set.

-You can download the [pretrained-model]() or train it from scratch.

-### WT2 with AWD-LSTM
-Run the following command:
-+ `nohup python3 -u main.py --epochs 4000 --nonmono 5 --emsize 400 --batch_size 80 --dropouti 0.5 --data data/wikitext-2 --dropouth 0.2 --seed 1882 --save wt2.pt --gaussian 0.175 --switch 200 >> wt2.log  2>&1 &`
-+ `source search_dy_hyper.sh` to search the hyper-parameter for dynamic evaluation (lambda, epsilon, learning rate) on validation set, and then apply it on test set.

-You can download the [pretrained-model]() or train it from scratch.

 ## MoS-AWD-LSTM + Adv + PartialShuffle

 Open the folder `mos-awd-lstm-lm` and you can use the MoS-awd-lstm-lm, which can achieve good performance but also cost a lot of time.